-There are three MSA's with populations greater than 1,000,000 that are either wholly in Maryland, or that Maryland is a part of, that each qualify for one community wide NO_2 monitor (Table 1-1).
-MDE's NO_2 monitors at the Essex and Oldtown sites fulfill this requirement for the Baltimore-Towson, MD MSA.
+There are three MSA's with populations greater than 1,000,000 that are either wholly in Maryland, or that Maryland is a part of, that each qualify for one community wide NO2 monitor (Table 1-1).
+MDE's NO2 monitors at the Essex and Oldtown sites fulfill this requirement for the Baltimore-Towson, MD MSA.

-For the Washington-Arlington-Alexandria, DC-VA-MD-WV MSA, the requirements will be met by monitors installed in Washington, DC by the District of Columbia Department of the Environment (DDOE) and in Virginia by VADEQ.
-For the Philadelphia-Camden-Wilmington-Newark, PA-DE-MD MSA, the requirements will be met by monitors installed by PADEP.
+For the Washington-Arlington-Alexandria, DC-VA-MD-WV MSA, the requirements are met by monitors installed in Washington, DC by the District of Columbia Department of the Environment (DOEE) and in Virginia by VADEQ.
+For the Philadelphia-Camden-Wilmington-Newark, PA-NJ-DE-MD MSA, the requirements are met by monitors installed by Philadelphia AMS.